-Additionally, there is a need for clarification regarding provider relationships with recovery residences.
-HB21 (2015) provided for certification of all recovery residences that receive referrals of residents from Licensed Service Providers (Treatment Providers), but it did not mandate the recording or documentation of those referrals.
-Finally, various local jurisdictions are attempting to impose distance requirements between recovery residences, and some are doing it in compliance with federal fair housing laws and some are not.
-A standard zoning template for local governments would be helpful and would provide for consistent and legal application of zoning regulations statewide.
+Additionally, in 2022, SB 544 provided clarification regarding provider relationships with recovery residences.
+HB 21 (2015) provided for certification of all recovery residences that receive referrals of residents from Licensed Service Providers (Treatment Providers), but it did not mandate the recording or documentation of those referrals.